-The LGA has previously produced separate modern slavery guidance (due to be updated in spring 2022) covering councils’ wider role in tackling modern slavery; however, given the links between homelessness/housing and modern slavery, this document provides focused guidance to assist heads of service and frontline officers in understanding their role and improving their provision for victims of modern slavery.
+Given the links between homelessness/housing and modern slavery, the LGA developed this document to provide focused guidance to assist heads of service and frontline officers in housing teams in understanding their role and improving their provision for victims of modern slavery.

 In this document, homelessness/housing services refers to services involved in homeless relief and the provision/management of housing and accommodation.
 While there are also important links between private sector housing enforcement and modern slavery, we do not address those issues within this document as they are dealt with by environmental health teams separately to homelessness and housing provision/solutions.

 Evidence suggests that there are clear links between experiences of homelessness and modern slavery.
 Previous research suggests that homeless people are vulnerable to becoming victims of modern slavery, particularly where they have multiple or complex needs.
 Equally, victims of modern slavery may also be particularly vulnerable to becoming homeless where accommodation is linked to the work a victim is being forced to undertake.

 This means that officers working in council homelessness/housing services, as well as the partner organisations they regularly engage with, may regularly come across victims of modern slavery, and those at risk of it.
 With a key role to play in identifying potential victims, services need to know how to respond.

 Alongside this, in many cases councils will have a legal duty to provide accommodation support to victims of modern slavery.
 The Homelessness Code of Guidance was updated in summer 2021 to highlight the issues raised more clearly, so it is important that services are aware of the legal requirements and how they link into the dedicated national support available to victims of modern slavery.